 Bilingual Child Life Assistant

-Maria Patiño graduated from The University of Texas at Austin in May 2013 with a degree in Human Development and Family Sciences.
-She completed her child life practicum in early 2016 and is working on her internship at Dell Children’s Medical Center.
-Maria is fluent in English and Spanish, and her superpower is creating delicious vegan baked good.
+Maria Patiño graduated from The University of Texas at Austin in 2013 with a degree in Human Development and Family Sciences.
+She completed her child life practicum with Wonders & Worries, and is applying for her child life internship, the next step to becoming a certified child life specialist (CCLS).
+Maria volunteers with Dell Children’s Medical Center, the Down Syndrome Association of Central Texas and El Buen Samaritano.
+Maria is fluent in English and Spanish, and her superpower is creating delicious vegan baked goods.

 512-329-5757, Ext.
 315